cdunku/6510/README.md

 ```

+## Debugging:

+For debugging please comment out the `cpu_debug()` function in order to output the values and mnemonics executed during testing.

 ## Resources:

 In order to access the resources used, please refer to the resources.txt file and the comments inside the source code.